kayshcache/coder-assessment-1/README.md

 Task priorities & deadlines
 ## Developer Log
 [Please see development_log.md](https://github.com/kayshcache/coder-assessment-1/raw/master/DEV_LOG.md)
-Please send your log to your educator as a markdown file as you complete them.
-This is so we can provide you with feedback.
 ## Help File
 ###### Steps to install
 Install from source for Unix systems only